ForetokenAI/foretoken_swe_assessment_5/README.md

-# Foretoken AI - Real-Work Coding Assessment
+# Real-Work Coding Assessment

 Welcome!
 You’ve been invited to complete a short, real-world coding challenge designed to reflect the kind of work you might actually do on the job.

+This assessment is being delivered through Foretoken AI, a platform trusted by hiring teams to run realistic, AI-enhanced coding evaluations.

 ---